sairam150496/video-recording-typescript/README.md

 - Record video
 - Add Canvas 2D edits dynamically

-Follow VideoCapture.tsx for more reference on how to use.
+Follow VideoComponent.tsx for more reference on how to use.